elishamutang/to-do-app/actionList.md

     - Setup items based on LS (Done).
     - Remove checklist items (Done).
 - **Figure out how to switch between lists, tags and all my tasks page.** (Done)
-- **Detect user IP address and get an approximate location of where he/she is from, provide a greeting in their country's language in sidebar.**
+- **Detect user IP address and get an approximate location of where he/she is from, provide a greeting in their country's language in sidebar.** (Done)
-    - Potentially replacing onStartup module.

 ### To-Do List Basic Functionality (Low)
 - Revise radio buttons for Tasks Overview container (On-hold for now)